-Ash Lea School is a day, community Special School for students between the ages of three and nineteen who experience complex learning difficulties.
+Ash Lea School is a day, community Special School for students between the ages of 3 years and 19 years who experience complex learning difficulties.

 Ash Lea Special School - Nottinghamshire Local Authority School

 Where to go